 Horsing Around With Art

-Each year the Kentucky Derby Museum sponsors a student art comptition for students in Jefferson County to showcase their talents and celebrate the Kentucky Derby.
-The HAWA exhibit for 2015 opens January 19th and ends February 15th.
-Click here for more information.
+Each year the Kentucky Derby Museum sponsors a student art competition for students in Jefferson County to showcase their talents and celebrate the Kentucky Derby.

 After-School Programs for Daisies, Brownies, Juniors, Cadets and Senior Girl Scouts.

 Now Girl Scouts who visit the Kentucky Derby Museum can take home more than just fun memories, they can remember their trip with an official Girl Scout patch!
-The new patch is available through the Finish Line Gift Shop 1-800-593-3729 and will be available upon request.
-To earn the patch, girls must meet a list of requirements (click here to download requirements).
-The troops will visit the Kentucky Derby Museum, or for those girls outside of a reasonable travelling distance they can visit our website.
+The new patch is available through the Finish Line Gift Shop and will be available upon request.
+To earn the patch, girls must meet a list of requirements.
+The troops will visit the Kentucky Derby Museum, or for those girls outside of a reasonable traveling distance they can visit our website.
 Then, based on their troop level, the girls will bake Derby foods, decorate a Derby hat, or participate in several other activities to earn the patch.
 It's a fun and exciting way to learn about the horses that run in the Kentucky Derby!